 CAUTION: To perform any sort of load testing you must be in control of the website/webserver you plan to test and be prepared for the consequences that may occur as a result of running a load test.
 It is easy to take down a website using load testing.
 In fact, that's one of the purposes of load testing: to discover the breaking point of your website.
 Progress Test Studio's Load Testing feature has deliberately blocked Telerik.com from being used in a load test for this very reason.

 Telerik’s Test Studio Load Testing feature is a set of services and tests that, when used together, will put your website under a set user load.
-The user load is defined by the specific load test being run.
-Using Test Studio Load Testing you can measure how your website performs when put under load.
+The user load sent to the application server is defined by the specific load test being run.
+Using Test Studio you can measure how your website performs when put under load.
 Test Studio Load Testing can measure a range of useful properties, including HTTP timers and machine performance metrics.